Man in wheelchair sitting next to another man at a table discussing something.

 Accessibility

-What good are your products and services if not everyone can use them?
-When you design a product's features and functions with accessibility and usability in mind, everybody benefits.
+Product features and functions built with usability and accessibility in mind benefits everyone.
 That's why our product design process includes evaluations and development cycles that align with Section 508 compliance standards.

-At Ricoh, we strive to not only meet Section 508 compliance standards, but exceed them.
+We strive not only to meet Section 508 compliance standards, but exceed them.
 To help us get there, we use the expertise of the Georgia Tech Research Institute, whose assessment methodology helps manufacturers and buyers determine the accessibility of electronic and information technology products.

 With this methodology, we can quickly identify design changes that would make our electronic devices easier for people with physical or cognitive disabilities to use.